o3de/o3de.org/content/docs/contributing/to-docs/style-guide/metadata.md

 ---
 title: Metadata Used in Open 3D Engine Documentation
-description: A reference for the metadata fields used by the Open 3D Engine documentation, including those required in the header.
+description: A reference for the metadata fields used in Open 3D Engine (O3DE) documentation, including those required in the header.
 linktitle: Metadata
 weight: 400
 toc: true
 ---

-Each Markdown file must begin with Hugo Front Matter (metadata) that provides information about the content.
-You can learn about all the available variables in the [Front Matter](https://gohugo.io/content-management/front-matter/) topic of the Hugo Content Management Guide.
-In O3DE documentation, there are five Front Matter variables that are commonly used in the format below.
+Each Markdown file in Open 3D Engine (O3DE) documentation must begin with Hugo front matter (metadata) that provides information about the content.
+For all the available variables, refer to [Front Matter](https://gohugo.io/content-management/front-matter/) in the Hugo Content Management Guide.
+In O3DE docs, there are five commonly used front matter variables, as follows:

 ```yaml
 ---